dbus2/zbus/book/src/client.md

 ## Generating the trait from an XML interface

-zbus git repository has a developper-friendly tool under the `zbus_xmlgen/` directory.
-It generates Rust traits from a D-Bus introspection XML.
+zbus git repository contains a [developer-friendly tool], that can generate Rust traits from a given D-Bus introspection XML for you.

 Let's first get the XML interface of the notification service: